-In (Ezek 24:23), the KJV Bible says the house of Israel wore “tires” on their heads.
+In (Ezek 24:17), the KJV Bible says that Ezekiel wore a “tire” on his head, and in (Ezek 24:23), that the house of Israel wore “tires” on their heads.
 Modern translations make this a “turban.”

 A few Pharisees were converted (i.e. Paul, Nicodemus), but there is no record of any Sadducees being converted.

 Noah and his family were on the Ark for just over a year (Gen 7:11, 8:13-14).

 The Earth has been completely covered with water twice: at the beginning of creation (Gen 1) and during the flood (Gen 7).

 Nehemiah, along with some other men, returned to Jerusalem after the exile and rebuilt its walls in 52 days (Neh 6:15)!